toznyigit/reference/types.md

 ## Function type

 It has two components: inputs and output.
-Inputs is basically a tuple containing the expected arguments.
+Inputs are a tuple containing the expected arguments.
-Output is the type of the return value of the function.
+The output is the type of the return value of the function.

 - (T1, T2, ..., TN) -> TO
 - (T <| constant-expression) -> TO

-## User defined types
+## User-defined types

 Types defined with `type Name = ...` statements.
 Can have a path before the name (eg. std::foo::Bar).